matthewgunther/etbh/src/posts/debt.md

 # Quotes
 - "Barter system requires a double coincidence of wants for a trade to take place"
 - "you are free from your debt to your ancestors when you become an ancestor; you are free from your debt to the sages when you become a sage, you are free from your debt to humanity when you act with humanity."
 - "Debt is what happens in between: when the two parties cannot yet walk away from each other, because they are not yet equal.
 But it is carried out in the shadow of eventual equality.
-Because achieving that equality, however, destroys teh very reason for having a relationship, just about everything interesting happens in between.
+Because achieving that equality, however, destroys the very reason for having a relationship, just about everything interesting happens in between.
 In fact, just about everything human happens in between--even if this means that all such human relation bear them at a tiny element of criminality, guilt, or shame."

 # Questions